 Minimum Wager: $10 straight, $10 futures in sports. $2 race.

-Other Notes: This is just a decent book, worth checking out if you're staying here or at the Excalibur, but definitely not a destination.
+Other Notes: This is just a small, decent book, worth checking out if you're staying here or at the Excalibur.
 It is often not crowded.

 Comfort of Chairs: Pretty average, actually.
 At least our butts didn't complain.

 Closed Room or Open to Casino?
-Open but isolated, so it stays pretty quiet except for noise from the adjacent sports book.
-If you like silence, hope nobody scores a touchdown.
+Open but isolated, so it stays fairly quiet.
 It's non-smoking and far enough from smoke to be okay.

 Beginner Games or Classes?
 Classes offered every day in the afternoon.

 How Crowded is the Room?
-Usually fairly busy.
-Probably you'll wait a bit for a table on weekends.
+Not too busy.
+Probably you'll wait a bit for a table on weekends, but for the most part the action has migrated to either of the places next door.